PavelMekhnin/animal-shelter/deploy/azure/simple/README.md

 7) Also terraform will print list of the nameservers which have to be copied in the particular field in your DNS account

-8) In about 5-10 minutes the application will be available through your DNS address or the public IP
+8) Approximately in 5-10 minutes the application will be available through your DNS address or the public IP

 9) And now you are a happy owner of own shelter web-site!